 Big Tech is making a comeback.
 Many of the names that led the last great bull market — Alphabet, Apple, Microsoft, Meta and Nvidia among them — are leading a nascent recovery this year.

-Whether the powerful advance will continue remains an open question, but the tech-heavy CRSP U.S. Mega Cap Growth Index has gained more than 26% on a year-to-date basis, as of May 18, nearly triple the return of the S&P 500 Index in U.S. dollar terms.
+Whether the powerful advance will continue remains an open question, but the tech-heavy CRSP U.S. Mega Cap Growth Index has gained more than 26% on a year-to-date basis, as of May 18, nearly triple the return of the S&P 500 Index.

 What’s driving the rally?
 That’s open to interpretation.

-“This is the area of the market that fell the farthest in 2022, so there’s a bounce-back effect that I think is certainly part of the explanation,” says portfolio manager Mark Casey.
-“You could argue some of these companies were punished more than they should have been as entire sectors fell out of favour and the selloff became indiscriminate at times.”
+“This is the area of the market that fell the farthest in 2022, so there’s a bounce-back effect that I think is certainly part of the explanation,” says Mark Casey, a portfolio manager with The Growth Fund of America®.
+“You could argue some of these companies were punished more than they should have been as entire sectors fell out of favor and the selloff became indiscriminate at times.”

 Big Tech has enjoyed a big bounce this year